aninchat/theasciiconstruct/content/post/junos-vqfx-containerlab.md

 ## What is Containerlab?

 Containerlab is an open source, network validation/testing platform that allows you to easily spin up network labs and manage end to end lab life cycle.
 It supports several network operating systems, across many vendors.
-As of this writing, it supports Nokia SR Linux, Juniper cPRD, Cumulus VX, Arista cEOS.
+As of this writing, it supports Nokia SR Linux, Juniper cRPD, Cumulus VX, Arista cEOS.
 Outside of these natively containerized operating systems, it also supports VM based devcies like Junipers vQFX and vMX, Nexus 9000v, IOS XRv, Arista vEOS and so on.

 More information can be found on their homepage - https://containerlab.srlinux.dev/

 ## Building the vQFX docker container
 ### Downloading vrnetlab

 To build VM based containers, you need to download a fork of vrnetlab that was modified for this (https://github.com/hellt/vrnetlab).
 It essentially packages the VM inside a container.
-Simply gitclone the repo to your working directory (clear instructions are provided [here](https://containerlab.srlinux.dev/manual/vrnetlab/#building-vrnetlab-images).
+Simply gitclone the repo to your working directory (clear instructions are provided [here](https://containerlab.srlinux.dev/manual/vrnetlab/#building-vrnetlab-images)).

 ```
 root@aninchat-ubuntu:~# git clone https://github.com/hellt/vrnetlab .